 Consumer

-If retail marketing is a delicious burger (veggie or otherwise, depending on your preference) – then the consumer is the customer who decides to buy it.
+If retail marketing is a delicious burger (veggie or otherwise, depending on your preference), then the consumer is the customer who decides to buy it.

-A marketing strategy always puts the consumer at the heart of its consideration – after all, they are the ones that are spending their hard-earned money on your products.
-They are your ideal target and consumer, and they need to be the main star of any – and all – strategies.Â
+A marketing strategy always puts the consumer at the heart of its consideration â after all, they are the ones spending their hard-earned money on your products.
+They are your ideal target, and they need to be the main star of all strategies.

-So, to be successful in retail marketing, you must know how to connect with – and entice – potential customers so they take your product from the shelf, scan it and take it home with them.
+So, to be successful in retail marketing, you must know how to connect with â and entice â potential customers so they take your product from the shelf, scan it and take it home with them.

 Cost

-Let’s talk about moolah.
+Letâs talk about moolah.

 Cost is the amount you spend to make and market a product.
-In the same breath, it’s also how much money is required to pay for a new customer – making it one of the most crucial things to consider in the retail marketing mix.
+In the same breath, itâs also how much money is required to pay for a new customer, making it one of the most crucial things to consider in the retail marketing mix.

-Of course, the best situation for any brand is that a balance is made between the expense of actually making and selling a product – and how much it’s sold for.Â
+Of course, the best situation for any brand is that a balance is made between the expense of actually making and selling a product, and how much itâs sold for.

-However, that shouldn’t mean that you should skimp on your marketing efforts.
+However, that shouldnât mean that you should skimp on your marketing efforts.
 That hard-earned cash can get you hard-earned customers, especially when you fork out for things such as distribution strategies, the price of sales, PR, and advertising.

-Sometimes the good things in life aren’t free.
-But you knew that anyway.
+Sometimes, the good things in life arenât free.

 Communication

-That goes between you and your customers – so it’s not enough to keep banging on about how great your products are.
-You have to understand what they are saying back.
+Communication is a two-way street between you and your customers.
+So itâs not enough to keep banging on about how great your products are – you have to understand what they are saying back.

-Don’t worry.
+Donât worry.
 Unlike first dates, you can enlist the help of consumer research, focus groups and surveys to help you get a full scope.

 Marketing tactics such as SEO-optimised websites, email newsletters, social media campaigns, fliers, and newspaper ads are all examples of brand-to-customer communication.